 The following article provides an outline for PostgreSQL vs RedShift.
 An open-source RDBMS system with SQL support and extensions that use a variant of SQL called T-SQL to enable more advanced procedures in their queries is called PostgreSQL.
 This helps to store and scale any workloads, be it complex or simple in its system.
 It can store data for any type of application.
 A data warehouse product by Amazon which has less execution time with the help of parallel processing and compression is called RedShift.
 RedShift is compatible with PostgreSQL and we can run T-SQL queries in RedShift to get advanced queries.
-This is mostly used for analytics and reporting.
+This is mostly used for analytics & reporting.

 Head to Head Comparison Between PostgreSQL vs RedShift (Infographics)

 Below are the top 5 differences between PostgreSQL vs RedShift:

 Let us discuss some of the major key differences between PostgreSQL vs RedShift:

 - RedShift is more used in analytics and hence the column database helps in processing the data faster.
 Index keys are not used in RedShift which is replaced by SORT and DIST keys.
 Foreign keys or any other constraints are not present and hence it will take time to sort out the values in RedShift database.
 Cluster is used here so that we can manage billions of records in a single short.
 PostgreSQL is suitable for simple queries and less data.
 The data is stored in nodes and there are no clusters here.
 We have indexes, a foreign key concept in PostgreSQL.
 Performance for analytics is best in RedShift than PostgreSQL.